GHSVS-de/plg_system_characterscounterghsvs/README.md

 - If you want to test, install latest version!
 But not in productive environments.

 # plg_system_characterscounterghsvs
 - Joomla system plugin.
+- **New:** Helps during Joomla 3-4 migration to protect data.
+See headline [Why the revival of this plugin with Joomla 4](#why-the-revival-of-this-plugin-with-joomla-4) below.
-Adds characters counter to some text and textarea fields in back-end.
+- Optionally: Adds characters counter to some text and textarea fields in back-end.
 Fully configurable.
-- New: Helps during Joomla 3-4 migration to protect data.
-See headline [Why the revival of this plugin with Joomla 4](#why-the-revival-of-this-plugin-with-joomla-4) below.
 - Establishes a JHtml helper, too (not documented).
 - Edited JavaScript based upon [VCountdown 0.0.3 | (c) 2016 Pedro Rogério | MIT License](https://github.com/pinceladasdaweb/VCountdown)